TolinSimpson/neutralinojs-build-automation-template/README.md

 This is a template for creating cross-platform desktop applications using [Neutralino.js](https://neutralino.js.org/) with comprehensive build automation and packaging tools.

-## Getting Started
-1. Clone this repo
-2. Download the latest workflows.zip folder from releases
-3. Extract workflows.zip into your project's .github folder

 ## Template Placeholders

 Before using this template, replace the following placeholders throughout the project files: